Best budget bike lights 2024 - Boost your on-bike visibility without spending a fortune

 How to choose the best budget bike lights for you

 As we head into shorter days and longer nights, riding in the dark becomes more of an issue.
-For some people that might mean the fitness they've built through the summer season leaves them getting back as the sun is setting and for others it’s more of a transportation issue.
+For some people that might mean the rides they enjoyed through the summer season leave them getting back as the sun is setting and for others, it’s more of a transportation issue.
 Either way, you'll need lighting and I have some advice to help you figure out what light you need.

 The first thing to consider is if you need a light to make yourself visible or to see where you are going.
 If you are only riding in the city, on well-lit streets, you'll already be able to see where you are going, so the light you need is going to be a lot less expensive and the specs are far less important.
 If you need a light to see where you are going then the next consideration is how long you need it to last.